IMPORTANT NOTICE ABOUT TUITION WAIVERS

 You will need a valid UBC student number to enrol for courses.

-- Register for the course.
+- Register for the course(s) that you wish to apply your Tuition Waiver against.
 Once registered, do not pay for the course.

 How do I withdraw from a course?

 If you withdraw from a course before the deadline to do so without a “W” (withdrawal) standing, you can cancel your waiver online and have your tuition credits reinstated.
 Review the step-by-step instructions on cancelling a Tuition Waiver by searching for the job aid through the Knowledge Base.

 If you withdraw after the deadline, you will not be able to cancel the Tuition Waiver.
 The Tuition Waiver will be used to pay for the cost of the course and your Tuition Waiver credits will be reduced as if you took the course.

 The fees for all credit courses are a non-taxable benefit.